Explainable Prediction of the Mechanical Properties of Composites with CNNs

-Our findings open up many new opportunities in the composite engineering field.
-Specifically, these advancements enable improvements in property prediction through various mechanisms including the following: \begin{itemize} \item Accounting for more advanced constitutive laws than those employed in this study, which more accurately capture the behaviour of composite constituents, i.e., matrix and fibres, would be exceptionally useful, particularly when damage mechanisms are involved.
+Our findings open up many new opportunities in the composite engineering field\DB{, including the following:} \begin{itemize} \item \DB{Assessing the predictive power of our trained CNNs on real composite microstructures from micro-Computed Tomography tests, which exhibit higher fibre content than the synthetic data, fibre–fibre contact, and local variations in fibre distribution (fibre- or matrix-rich regions).} \item Accounting for more advanced constitutive laws than those employed in this study, which more accurately capture the behaviour of composite constituents, i.e., matrix and fibres, would be exceptionally useful, particularly when damage mechanisms are involved.
 The matrix often exhibits a nonlinear elastic-plastic response with anisotropy (i.e., it does not deform in the same way) across different deformation modes, such as compression, tension, and shear.
 Incorporating such detail would enable more accurate predictions of composite strength under various loading conditions, which would be extremely beneficial for the assessment of structural integrity.
 Such an investigation through FE modelling is challenging, computationally expensive (as any sort of nonlinear phenomena adds complexity) and requires high expertise in the selection of appropriate material models.
-This gives much scope for impact through the application of AI models. \item Another key development would involve accounting for the multiphase nature of composites by explicitly simulating the interface between the fibres and the matrix.
+This gives much scope for impact through the application of AI models. \item Accounting for the multiphase nature of composites by explicitly simulating the interface between the fibres and the matrix.
 The bonding at this interface is often imperfect, which can significantly influence composite performance and lead to failure mechanisms such as fibre-matrix debonding.
-Capturing this interfacial effect, especially when combined with the use of advanced constitutive laws (as mentioned above), would provide a more comprehensive and accurate framework for predicting the mechanical behaviour of composites. \item We plan to expand our approach to 3D FE modelling and other loading scenarios, such as longitudinal compression, tension, and shear.
+Capturing this interfacial effect, especially when combined with the use of advanced constitutive laws (as mentioned above), would provide a more comprehensive and accurate framework for predicting the mechanical behaviour of composites. \item Expanding our approach to 3D FE modelling and other loading scenarios, such as longitudinal compression, tension, and shear.